corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/cordapps/debugging-a-cordapp.md

 ### With the nodes in-process

-* Define a network using the node driver as described in [Integration Testing](../tutorial-integration-testing.md).
+* Define a network using the node driver.

 * In your `DriverParameters`, ensure that `startNodesInProcess` is set to `true`.